abhineet-agarwal/abhineet-agarwal.github.io/_pages/about.md

 Besides work, I am huge tennis and sports fan, and you'd most often find me in the gym lifting weights or on the field when not in the EE department or the hostel.
 I have also started long distance cycling off late, and am a frequent trekker (a monsoon trek's still pending though).
 I trained in Hindustani music as a kid and you would usually find me humming something or the other, much to the chagrin of my friends who are kinda sick of it.

 I also avidly follow and read about politics, history and the technology scene here in India and the world.
-You can find my reading list here, and some of my writing on it here.
+You can find my reading list here, and some of my writing here.